alessiatovo/LUS_first_midterm_project_unitn/README.md

+README

+This document has the aim to explain all the steps to compile correctly the project.
+More details about the project are written in the report.pdf

-Into the main directory there are three sub-directories: independent_features, lexicon_cutoff, standard_training and lemmapos Each directory contains all the files necessary to do three different types of testing:
+The are four different project implementations, each of them corresponds to a specific directory: independent_features, lexicon_cutoff, standard_training and lemmapos
+Each directory contains all the files necessary to do three different types of testing:
 	- standard_training:		the main.py script generates three different automata_files (.txt extensions) to do standard training and testing, i.e. the transitions word/lemma/pos -> iob tag are used
 								Automa for transitions word - iob tag